 Default settings should be fine.

-It is best to leave these at their default values, as modifying them will just be confusing in most cases.
+Leave these at their default values, as modifying them will just be confusing in most cases.
 Use the settings under C/C++ and Linker for setting include and library directories.

 C/C++ > General